Perspective | Why are female scientists wearing purple? #DressForSTEM!

 Dress For STEM, a movement to raise awareness about the need for more women in science, technology, engineering, and math (STEM) careers.
 Join us as we shine the spotlight on female trailblazers who paved the way for women in STEM! #DressForSTEM pic.twitter.com/rbZMGrWYlm— NWS GSP (@NWSGSP) March 14, 2022

-Representation and visibility of differing gender, ethnicities, and race matter, no matter the field of study and profession.
-In sciences, representation of women means the slow removal of gender biases and potentially the hopes of young girls who are interested in science.
+Representation and visibility of differing genders, ethnicities and races matter, irrespective of the field of study and profession.
+In sciences, representation of women means the slow removal of gender biases and potentially an increase in the hopes of young girls who are interested in science.

-As the Geena Davis Institute on Gender in Media states, “If she can see it, she can be it,” underlining the importance of visibility and representation of women in on-screen STEM roles to remove gender biases, foster inclusion, and reduce negative stereotyping in entertainment.
+“If she can see it, she can be it,” states the Geena Davis Institute on Gender in Media, underlining the importance of visibility and representation of women in on-screen STEM roles to remove gender biases, foster inclusion and reduce negative stereotyping in entertainment.

-Also proving gaining ground, in a study by Edutopia, young girls today are increasingly likely to draw a picture of a scientist as female.
-In 2016, nearly 58 percent of those young girls drew a female scientist, as compared to just 1 percent when the study first occurred in the 1960s.
+Young girls are increasingly likely to draw a picture of a scientist as female, says a study in Edutopia, proving that female visibility in STEM fields is growing.
+In 2016, nearly 58 percent of those young girls drew a female scientist, as compared with just 1 percent when the study was first conducted in the 1960s.

-By wearing purple this Monday, March 14, you can help represent, elevate the visibility of real women in science, and potentially provide a role model, generate excitement, and encourage young girls to pursue their interests in science, technology, or math — even if they are the only girl in the room.
+By wearing purple on Monday, March 14, you can help represent; elevate the visibility of real women in science and potentially provide a role model; generate excitement; and encourage young girls to pursue their interests in science, technology, or math — even if they are the only girl in the room.

-Kerrin Jeromin is helping organize the 7th annual #DressforSTEM event on Monday.
+Kerrin Jeromin is helping organize the 7th annual #DressforSTEM event Monday.
 Jeromin is an American Meteorological Society-certified broadcast meteorologist with more than 12 years of forecasting experience and has covered everything from winter storms to hurricanes to natural disasters and major climate events.